 So, later that very day, Sir Roy told Oliver Stanley exactly what Mr Creech-Jones had said.

 “That is perfectly accurate” said Oliver Stanley.
 “No Government of this country – Tory or Socialist – could give you what you ask”

 Fully aware of this, in 1953 Sir Godfrey Huggins nevertheless took on the grand mantle of Prime Minister of the new Federation and in 1955 was elevated to the peerage as Viscount Malvern.
 Despite trying, he failed to achieve any advance in the Federation’s status and finally retired in 1956.
 He was succeeded by Sir Roy Welensky who was left to fight a valiant rearguard action to defend what had been created.
-Following the 1956 Suez debacle, Britain set about destroying the Federation and, after that, it was too late for Southern Rhodesia to obtain any acceptable terms for its own independent dominion status. - C.W.
+Following the 1956 Suez debacle, Britain “lost the will to govern” and set about destroying the Federation.
+After that, it was too late for Southern Rhodesia to obtain any acceptable terms for its own independent dominion status. – C.W.